Lakneswaran/react_JS/README.md

 - Lifecycle hooks : componentDidMount() and componentWillUnmount
 - while component has created constructor will execute..
 - ComponentDidMount() hooks uses inside this function required API calls, value changing, we can do that inside this.
+- then teh state will update properly and rerender
 - ComponentWillUnmount()  this function to destroy.
 - component destroy means when removing in at The DOM tree.